Regional Removal Management Levels (RMLs) User's Guide

 The intention here is to provide updated lists of Regional Removal Management Levels for Chemicals (RMLs) to assist On Scene Coordinators (OSC’s), and others involved in decision-making concerning Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) removal actions at Superfund sites.

 Here you will find generic, risk-based RMLs calculated using the latest toxicity values and exposure assumptions used by EPA’s Superfund program.
 The RMLs were developed by a cross-Regional workgroup of EPA risk assessors and removal site managers.
 The RMLs are based on the methods used to calculate EPA’s Regional Screening Levels (RSLs) for Chemical Contaminants.

 The RMLs and methodology presented on this website will serve as an update to previous lists of Removal Action Levels (RALs) provided by EPA.
 The most recent list of RALs was published in 1998, and is outdated due to changes in Agency toxicity criteria and risk methodologies.

 Previously, RALs were provided only for drinking water.
-This update provides RMLs for tap (drinking) water and soil, and is consistent with the Federal Superfund program’s risk assessment and risk management practices.
+This update provides RMLs for tap (drinking) water, air, and soil and is consistent with the Federal Superfund program’s risk assessment and risk management practices.

 For proper application of the RMLs, please follow the instructions presented in this document.
 To ensure understanding of RML exposure scenarios review the RML user guide and frequently asked questions.
 The Generic RML Tables are provided but the RSL Calculator can also be used to generate RMLs.